 - D. Submission of Large Electronic Files.
 The Court has a file transfer protocol for the safe electronic transmission of large files.
-If a party needs to submit large files by email (as opposed to ECF), the party should email the Court (at Furman_NYSDChambers@nysd. uscourts.gov) requesting a link to be used for such transfer.
+If a party needs to submit large files by email (as opposed to ECF), the party should email the Court (at Furman_NYSDChambers@nysd.uscourts.gov) requesting a link to be used for such transfer.
 The email should include the name and docket number of the case and the nature and size of the materials to be submitted electronically.
-In criminal cases, the Government may use USAfx. - E. Jury Selection.
-Jurors will be selected by the struck panel method, as described in Attachment A. - F. Time Limits.
+In criminal cases, the Government may use USAfx. - E. Exhibit Lists.
+Per the Court's Individual Rules and Practices for Civil and Criminal Cases (available at https://nysd.uscourts.gov/hon-jesse-m-furman), the parties shall confer at the end of each trial day and, no later than the beginning of the next trial day, email to the Court an updated exhibit list indicating each exhibit that was identified and/or admitted during trial. - F. Jury Selection.
+Jurors will be selected by the struck panel method, as described in Attachment A. - G. Time Limits.
 In most civil cases, the Court will impose time limits on both sides at the final prehearing or pretrial conference.
 The parties' opening statements (in civil jury trials) and examinations of witnesses will count against their time; lengthy colloquies before the jury will be split down the middle.
 The time limits do not apply to jury selection or to summations; the Court may impose separate time limits for summations.
-The parties should be prepared to address the issue of time limits at the final prehearing or pretrial conference. - G. Hearing and Trial Practices.
+The parties should be prepared to address the issue of time limits at the final prehearing or pretrial conference. - H. Hearing and Trial Practices.
 Counsel shall abide by the following rules and practices with respect to witnesses, the handling of exhibits, and making objections: - 1.
 Sidebars during jury trials are strongly disfavored.
 Counsel are expected to anticipate any issues that might require argument and to raise those issues with the Court in advance of the time that the jury will be hearing the evidence, ideally in advance of the final pretrial conference. - 2.
 If counsel intends to use a demonstrative exhibit during his or her opening statement, he or she shall confer with opposing counsel and advise the Court in advance. - 3.
 Counsel shall ensure that each witness is present and ready to take the stand when that witness's turn to testify arrives.
-If a witness finishes his or her testimony, and the side calling that witness does not have another witness present and ready to testify, that side will be deemed to have rested, and the Court will proceed to the next phase of the hearing or trial. - 4.
+If a witness finishes his or her testimony, and the side calling that witness does not have another witness present and ready to testify, that side will be deemed to have rested, and the Court will proceed to the next phase of the proceeding. - 4.
 If both sides intend to call a particular witness, the parties shall confer in an effort to ensure that the witness does not need to be called twice.
 Where a defense witness is called by the plaintiff (or a rebuttal witness is called by a defendant), the Court will allow counsel to go beyond the scope of the direct examination on cross-examination to avoid the need for the witness to be recalled. - 5.
 If counsel plan to use a deposition at a hearing or trial, for impeachment or any other purpose, a copy of the deposition should be provided to the Court in advance of the hearing or trial session during which the deposition is to be used.